Arbitration

 Before you can apply for arbitration or court you’ll need to go through the conciliation process and receive a ‘Genuine Dispute Certificate’.

-You can find out more detailed information about arbitration through our fact sheets on the resources page which covers everything from when to apply, what to expect at a hearing and more.
+You can find out more detailed information about arbitration through our fact sheets on the resources page which cover everything from when to apply, what to expect at a hearing and more.

 Learn more about the arbitration process here.